2u3bit/Security_research_notes/Day3_Introduction to static and dynamic analysis.md

 - Avoid future breaches and security incidents

 ## Challenges and Limitation
-Dynamic malware analysis is an extremely helpful tool for SOC analysts, threat hunters and security teams, but there are a few challenges and limitations to understand before deploying a dynamic malware analysis tool.
+Dynamic malware analysis is an extremely helpful tool for SOC analysts, threat hunters, and security teams, but there are a few challenges and limitations to understand before deploying a dynamic malware analysis tool.

 Threat actors are typically very tech-savvy.
 They know what sandboxes are and they sometimes detect a sandbox environment within a target system.
 Armed with this knowledge, adversaries can work to deceive the sandbox technology by planting code inside that remains dormant until certain conditions are met.
 They can then mess with reports, further infect the system, and carry out advanced attacks.